-When your cabin steward turns down the bed each evening, the next day’s cruise activities are provided in a handy guide.
+If you request a paper copy, your cabin steward will provide a “daily guide” of the next day’s cruise activities.
 On sea days, the guide is packed full of activities from pool games, sports deck activities, art auctions, information on shopping in upcoming ports, and so much more.
 More than once, I’ve looked through the cruise guide and wondered how to possibly pack it all in.

 I am giving you permission NOT to do it all!

 I am also giving you permission to do things independently of your travel companions.
 When we cruise, my husband and second son hang out on the sports deck.
 I love sports and all, but I’d rather play charades (yes, I said charades) or watch the goofy games on the pool deck.
 We split up during those times, knowing we’ll reconnect for dinner.
 That’s perfectly acceptable!

 Some tips to get the most from the daily guide: